Gisele Bündchen: Charitable activities

 Bündchen donated $150,000 to Brazil's Zero Hunger program.
 She designed a limited necklace edition for Harper's Bazaar, crafted by jewelers Gumuchian Fils, which were sold to raise money for St. Jude Children's Research Hospital.

-An iPod autographed by Bündchen and loaded with her personal playlist was auctioned, and proceeds were donated to Music Rising, a campaign founded in 2005, to replace lost or destroyed instruments of musicians in the Gulf Coast Region after hurricane disasters.

 Bündchen became the face of American Express's Product Red-affiliated card in 2006.
 A portion of earnings from the credit card are donated to HIV/AIDS victims in Africa.
-In the same year she took part in the I am African fundraising campaign to make AIDS treatment accessible to all of Africa.
-In 2009, she appeared on 30 covers of the international issues of Elle wearing Product Red clothing and posing with products from companies that support its mission.
+That same year, she took part in the I am African fundraising campaign to make AIDS treatment accessible to all of Africa.
+In 2009, Bündchen appeared on 30 covers of the international issues of Elle wearing Product Red clothing and posing with products from companies that support its mission.

-Bündchen started The Luz Foundation in 2007, a project to empower girls and help them deal with self-esteem issues.

 In 2008, Bündchen auctioned a collection of diamonds to benefit the Diamond Empowerment Fund, a nonprofit organization to education initiatives in countries where diamonds are a natural resource.
 The collection featured the Ponahalo Diamonds which were valued at $2 million to $4 million, a 6-carat diamond ring worth $120,000–$150,000 and a 3.35-carat Sabbadini diamond ring worth $15,000–$20,000.
-In 2010, she donated $1.5 million to the Red Cross to aid the relief effort in Haiti after seeing the devastation done by the earthquake.
+In 2010, Bündchen donated $1.5 million to the Red Cross to aid the relief effort in Haiti after seeing the devastation done by the earthquake.
 The donation put Bündchen tied for 14th on The Giving Back Fund's list of 30 celebrities who made the largest donations to charity in 2011.